keepthrifty/keepthrifty.github.io/_posts/2017-02-27-hot-cheeto-called-harambe.md

 author: keepthrifty
 author_email: chris@keepthrifty.com

-title: "A Hot Cheeto Called Harambe"
+title: "Guest Post: A Hot Cheeto Called Harambe"
 subtitle: "5 Ideas to Capitalize on a Craze Without Getting Your Fingers Dirty"
 description: "Adam from Crispy Cabbage breaks down how he'd capitalize on the Gorilla-shaped Cheeto Craze"